who killed my father

 assistant director Olivier Diepenhorst

-stage manager Kevin Cuijvers, Bart Coenen, Zinzi Kemper, Manon van den Nouland, Dennis van Scheppingen
+technique Kevin Cuijvers, Bart Coenen, Zinzi Kemper, Manon van Nouland, Dennis van Scheppingen

-costume department Farida Bouhbouh, Wim van Vliet (hoofd)
+costume workshop Farida Bouhbouh, Wim van Vliet (head)